 Confused by the facts

-I asked a radical environmentalist, aka tree hugger, “If there really is global warming, how do you explain the extremely cold winter we’re now having?”
+I asked a radical environmentalist, aka tree hugger, “If there really is global warming, how do you explain

 The International Quilt Study Center & Museum